GrahamDumpleton-abandoned/jupyter-notebooks/README.md

 ![image](images/attach_storage_notebook.png)

 The storage should be attached before you do anything else.
 The notebook server will be automatically restarted when you make the storage request.

+When done with your work, you can download your files using the Jupyter notebook interface.
+Alternatively, you can use the ``oc rsync`` command to copy files from your application back to your local computer.

+To delete the Jupyter notebook server when no longer required, you can use the ``oc delete all --selector app=<name>`` command, where ``<name>`` is replaced with the value you gave the ``app`` label in the template page when deploying the Jupyter notebook server.

+Note that when the application is deleted, the persistent storage volume will not be deleted.
+To delete that you should determine the name of the persistent storage volume using ``oc get pvc`` and then delete it using ``oc delete pvc/<name>``.